 The biggest resources are the guarantee funds (100 million units of account) and the special reserve (about 88 million units of account).
-It is from these moneys that credits are granted under Articles 54 and 56 of the ECSC Treaty and that workers' housing and the interest-rate rebates for conversion credits are financed.
+It is from these monies that credits are granted under Articles 54 and 56 of the ECSC Treaty and that workers' housing and the interest-rate rebates for conversion credits are financed.

-B. An enlarged Community and non-member countries
+B. Enlarged Community and non-member Countries